Managing returns is one of the most complex challenges in e-commerce.

 Operational Returns Software

-Operational returns software seeks to optimize the returns process: improve operational efficiency, minimize costs, and leverage analytics to reduce your return rate.
+Operational return software optimizes the return process.
+It improves operational efficiency, minimizes costs, and leverages analytics to reduce your return rate.

-ReturnLogic and Happy Returns are great examples of operationally focused return solutions.
+ReturnLogic and Happy Returns are examples of operationally focused return solutions.

-The truth is, effective operations are the foundation of the customer experience.
-It’s difficult to impress customers if promises or expectations aren’t met.
+Effective operations are the foundation of the customer experience.
+It’s hard to impress customers if you don’t uphold their expectations.

-ReturnLogic strives to enhance the operational side of returns at the core, and build a stronger customer experience on top.
+ReturnLogic strives to enhance the core of the operational side of returns and build a better customer experience.

-For example, after partnering with ReturnLogic, the Squid Socks team was able to save hours per week and nearly eliminate customer complaints.
+For example, after partnering with ReturnLogic, the Squid Socks team saved hours per week and nearly eliminated customer complaints.

-ReturnLogic designs smarter returns automation, that enables you to decide which returns are automatically processed, along with when they are processed.
-Your business is unique, and so is your returns process.
+ReturnLogic designs smarter returns automation that enables you to decide which returns are automatically processed and when.
+Your business is unique; your return process should be too.

 Post-Purchase Returns Software

-Post-purchase returns software is primarily focused on the customer experience.
-These solutions place greater emphasis on the returns portal and its functionalities, and less on the backend operations of returns.
+Post-purchase return software focuses on the customer experience.
+These solutions focus more on the return portal and less on the back-end operations of returns.

 Post-purchase return solutions include Loop and Returnly.

-These software options can provide quite a smooth experience for customers; however, they lack some of the operational capabilities in terms of operational efficiency, visibility, and financial implications.
+These software options can provide a smooth experience for customers.
+But they lack the capabilities operational return software has in terms of efficiency, visibility, and financial implications.

-And as a result, post-purchase returns software can create some rather serious headaches for retailers.
-Some solutions provide ample automation, but don’t allow you to control which returns will be automatically processed or when they will be processed.
+As a result, post-purchase return software can create some headaches for retailers.
+These solutions do provide automation, but they don’t allow you to control which returns will be automatically processed or when.

-This gives you little visibility and control over your returns process, and can even expose your business to returns fraud.
+That gives you little visibility and control over your return process and can expose your business to return fraud.

-In addition, the accounting records of one solution often do not match what is reported by the retailer in Shopify.
+In addition, the accounting records of one solution often don’t match what is reported by the retailer in Shopify.
 So, many brands are forced to spend hours reconciling their accounting data, or even hire a professional accountant.

 Stay on Top of your Returns

-Returns create a variety of headaches and challenges for ecommerce brands, as well as their customers.
-Every returns software option enhances the returns process in some way, but they might take a very different approach.
+Returns create many challenges for e-commerce brands and their customers.
+Every return software option enhances the return process in some way, but each takes a different approach.

-Operational returns software strives solve the underlying challenges of returns, and create a smooth customer experience on top.
+Operational return software strives to solve the underlying challenges of returns to create a smooth customer experience.

-Post-purchase returns software seeks primarily to enhance the customer experience in returns, with less attention on visibility, process efficiency, and financial implications.
+Post-purchase return software seeks to enhance the customer experience in returns too, but with less attention on visibility and process efficiency.

-Either approach will alleviate many of the pains of ecommerce returns, so you should ultimately consider your needs and priorities as a business when looking for smarter returns management.
+Either approach will alleviate many of the pains of e-commerce returns.
+Consider your needs and priorities as a business when looking for smarter return management.